gersonfaneto/Home/README.md

 </div>

 > _Y.A.D.R._ - "Yet Another Dotfiles Repo".
-This is the `$HOME` for all the my configuration files for things like:
+This is the `$HOME` for all my configuration files for things like:
 > terminal, shell, text editors and even favorite fonts.

 <h4 align="center">